ggonnella/subclinical_dengue_scrnaseq/README.md

 The repository is organized as follows:
 - "analysis-1" original computation, analyses steps and results
-- "scripts" helper scripts, containing functions common to multiple steps
+- "helpers" helper scripts, containing functions common to multiple steps

 Note: if a revision will be necessary, "analysis-2" will be created for further analyses steps and results.